QuantumSpawner/ray_tracing_wgpu/README.md

 ### Build for Web

 1. Add the `wasm32-unknown-unknown` target and install `web-bindgen` tool by:

     ```bash
     rustup target add wasm32-unknown-unknown
     cargo install wasm-bindgen-cli
     ```

 2. Build and generate bindings for the web by:

     ```bash
-    RUSTFLAGS='--cfg getrandom_backend="wasm_js"' cargo build --target wasm32-unknown-unknown --release
+    cargo build --target wasm32-unknown-unknown --release
     wasm-bindgen target/wasm32-unknown-unknown/release/ray_tracing_wgpu.wasm --out-dir web --web
     ```

 3. Serve the `web` directory using a web server.
 The provided method is to use `nginx` in a `docker` container:

     ```bash
     cd web
     docker compose up -d
     ```

-    The application will be available at `http://localhost:8080`.
+    The application will be available at [http://localhost:8080](http://localhost:8080).

 ## Project Structure